 The commonly traded commodities are typically Gold, Silver and Oil.
 While most commodities are traded on futures, there are some benefits to trading commodities via CFDs.
 Unlike CFDs where you trade just on the price of the particular commodity, both parties on a futures contract must fulfil the conditions of the contract.

 If you are not familiar with the futures contract and choose physical settlement instead of cash based settlement, you might end up with a truckload of oil barrels at your door!

 Forex (FX) is the largest & most liquid financial market in the world.
-People participate in this market for various reasons, but the largest volume of trades comes from speculators who trade the currency pairs.
+The largest volume of trades comes from traders who trade the currency pairs.
 The FX market is open 24 hours a day, 5 days a week.

-There’s not much difference in trading Forex vs FX CFDs, but we will recommend that you check out our newly launched FX CFDs where we offer very competitive spreads for some of the major currency pairs.
-Click here to read this article to understand the basics of FX CFD trading!
+Check out our newly launched FX CFDs where we offer very competitive spreads for some of the major currency pairs.
+To understand more about the basics of FX CFD trading, be sure to read our latest FX CFD article.
 Best of all?
 No commission and finance charges for opening your FX CFD positions with us!

 The Current State of The Market